evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Searching-Things.md

 from evennia import Command

 class CmdQuickFind(Command):
     """
     Find an item in your current location.

     Usage:
         quickfind <query>

 	"""

     key = "quickfind"

     def func(self):
         query = self.args
         result = self.caller.search(query)
-        if not result
+        if not result:
             return
-        self.caller.msg(f"Found match for {query}: {foo}")
+        self.caller.msg(f"Found match for {query}: {result}")
 ```

 Remember, `self.caller` is the one calling the command.
 This is usually a Character, which